Contract Expenditures

 When selecting a provider or when awarding a contract for professional services, a state agency must base its selection on:

-• Demonstrated competence and qualifications of the provider, and
+- Demonstrated competence and qualifications of the provider.

 A contract or an arrangement made in violation of the Professional Services Procurement Act is prohibited and void.
 Professional services do not fall under the State Purchasing and General Services Act and therefore are not allowed to be awarded on the basis of competitive bids.

-When the amount of a contract, renewal or modification exceeds $14,000, the agency or institution of higher education must provide written notice to the Legislative Budget Board (LBB).
-See the LBB website for instructions for this process.
-See Major Contract ReportingPDF.
+When the amount of a contract, renewal or modification exceeds $50,000, the agency or institution of higher education must provide written notice to the Legislative Budget Board (LBB).
+The notice is required to be on a form prescribed by the LBB and filed within 30 days of award.
+See Major Contract ReportingPDF on the LBB website for instructions on this process.

 Documentation Requirements [+]